 There are two natures in every one of us that are constantly at war with each other, our human nature and our divine nature - so which one will win?. . . .
 The one you feed!!!
 Please, think about that - it says it all.
 This is a good analogy of the above verses.
 And I think we can all agree and understand this message that even Paul was struggling with as we all do and I think the analogy is enough said.

 Even at a young age every person has the ability to understand the difference between what is right and what is wrong and it certainly is a good thing if all parents were to teach this characteristic in their children as early as possible.
 But don't just tell them it is wrong, explain why it is wrong so they will understand.
 Even little children are not exempt from the Spirit's leading and teaching.

 By accepting the Spirit’s leading hour by hour and day by day, submitting our often rebellious nature to his will you will come to know the Spirit and be influenced by him.
-For some, submission can be the hardest step in our walk - and this is the key to it and is also the next step after making a firm choice to walk in Jesus' footsteps because from now on, Satan is never far from you.
+For some, submission can be the hardest step in our walk - and this is the key to it and is also the very next step after making a firm choice to walk in Jesus' footsteps because from now on, Satan is never far from you.
 James 4: 7 says, Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 This is something that we must all be willing for and apply it to our lives and stamp on his attacks whenever they come.
 You can always pray daily that the Spirit will come to you and help you, John 14: 23 says, If a man love me, he will keep my words: and my Father will love him, and we will come unto him, and make our abode with him.
 This isn't a one-off thing, it's ongoing if you continue.